-Your refrigerator is easily one of the most indispensable appliances in your home, so when things are not running properly, you want them fixed quickly.
-American Home Shield is here with a handy list of some of our best, proven tips to diagnose and fix your fridge.
+Your refrigerator is easily one of the most indispensable appliances in your home, so when things aren't running properly, you want it fixed quickly.
+American Home Shield® is here with a handy list of some of our best DIY refrigerator repair tips to help you diagnose and fix your fridge.

 Troubleshooting Common Refrigerator Issues

 Refrigerator self-repair doesn’t have to be a pain.
 Understanding the issues (and sometimes sounds) to look out for, as well as knowing how a refrigerator works, is the best place to start with your DIY journey.

 We’ve found some of the most common refrigerator problems that are super easy to fix, from busted ice makers to below-average fridge temps.
 Let’s walk through how to fix a refrigerator properly, so it’s back up and running in no time.

 How to Fix a Warm Fridge